What archeology has to say

 This documentary explains how the Mayan writing system was gradually discovered:

 A couple things I noticed, that the film doesn't mention...
-This a character that means "West" and "completion" (idea of the sun setting in the west) but it is clearly a mudra for soul (forefinger) united with Source (thumb).
+This (below) is a character that means "West" and "completion" (idea of the sun setting in the west) but it is clearly a mudra for soul (forefinger) united with Source (thumb).
 Mudras are not just made up or belong to Hinduism.
 When one is in meditation, they happen sponanteously.
 The energy runs through nadies in our fingers and hands and different energy centers naturally want to express the connection that is being felt on the inside.
 We see the little circle on the hand with the smaller circle in it - a typical representation of the sun with a single eye (because we experience the Source through our third eye).
 In this film there was an alternate image of the sun showing the four directions - these relate to the inner world of the head - again more energy channels.
 I really feel that archeologists should meditate more and acknowledge these things (I'm sure some of them do but it's probably a taboo subject).

 In the documentary it also shows how the ancient Mayans did their vision questing through a combination ritual - by draining their own blood, as a self-sacrifice but also this focuses the mind to go beyond the pain and can probably bring about an altered state (there are far better ways to do that!).
 The person would also put their blood on paper and throw it into the fire so the vision came up to them through the smoke.
 This is using prayer and the power of suggestion.
 Visions come through the brow chakra - they always do.
 They used ancestor worship as well.